Viraj3515/ECOOMERSE-SALES-ANALYSIS-USING-EXCEL/README.md

-In this project we solved various Questions and answers using SQL queries of the IPL Match Data
+In this project we maked a dynamic dashboard in excel of various Ecommerse shopping store sales  data with the help of pivot table and various charts and graphs